Spiderwood Studios

-Spiderwood Studios is a motion picture, television, music and animation studio that opened in 2009 by producer Tommy G. Warren.
+Spiderwood Studios is a motion picture, television, music and animation studio in the United States that opened in 2009 by producer Tommy G. Warren.
 Located east of downtown Austin, Texas, it is situated on 164 acres of back lot alongside the Colorado River, and is the state’s largest privately owned studio.

 Studio facilities

 Spiderwood Studios facilities includes sound stages as well as fully equipped production offices and suites, make-up rooms, a film vault and a R.V. park with full hook-ups.
 The facilities are capable of housing various sets that can be redressed.
 Spiderwood Studios produces feature films, television, animation, music recording as well as national and international commercials.